 2. Best Class B RV Rental in Minneapolis

 - Length: 15 feet

 - Year: 1989

 About this RV

 If you are traveling with your family, you will not need as big an RV as those traveling with a group of friends.
 As a result, there is no need to rent a large Class A RV.
 Instead, you can check out this Class B RV from Volkswagen.
 It is 15 feet long and can sleep up to 4 people.
 Additionally, it is a great option for those of you that want a vintage option.
 This RV was released in 1989, but it is still up to par with modern RVs.

-3. Best Class C RV Rental
+3. Best Class C RV Rental in Minneapolis

 - Length: 24 feet

 - Year: 2018

 - Water: 44 gallons